Willi Castro Player Props: Twins vs. Guardians

-Willi Castro -- with a slugging percentage of .143 in his past 10 games, including no home runs) -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Peyton Battenfield on the hill, on May 5 at 7:10 PM ET.
+On Saturday, Willi Castro (.143 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 6:10 PM ET.

 Willi Castro Game Info & Props vs. the Guardians